 The Jewellery quarter has Britain's busiest assay office and is the largest in the World, handling over 12 million articles per year and putting the famous anchor hallmark on items.

-The Jewellery Quarter still makes 40% of all UK Jewellery, which is distributed around the country.
+Did you know, The Jewellery Quarter still makes 40% of all UK Jewellery, which is distributed around the country.

-The whistles used on the Titanic were made in the Jewellery Quarter.
+One fun fact is that the whistles used on the Titanic were made in the Jewellery Quarter.